Welcome to a REAL chew (with hair)!

 Can Dogs Eat Hair?

+Yes!
+Hair is actually very beneficial to the digestive tract (think of it like a pipe cleaner).
+It also delivers good levels of fiber and manganese!
 As humans, it throws us off, but your pup is a carnivore; it doesn't slow them down, it actually excites them!
 A dog's nose doesn't miss much, and having hair left on a chew gives them more smells to work with!
 Additionally, it feeds their canine drives by allowing them to "de-fluff" and pick at the chew before gnawing it down!

 How to Give: